workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 - `config.yaml` - Custom field mappings
 - `main.py` - Orchestration

-Each file is context that persists.
+Each file's context that persists.

 When you work on `scoring_rules.py`, the AI sees:
-- The Salesforce connection module you already built
+- The Salesforce connection module you've already built
 - The field names defined in your config
 - The data structure you're working with
-- Previous refinements and edge cases you handled
+- Previous refinements and edge cases you've handled

 You don't re-explain.
-The context is there.
+The context's there.

 ### **2. Incremental Refinement Without Memory Loss**